Craftarc/axel/README.md

 git clone git@github.com:Craftarc/axel.git
 ```

-## 2. Build the Docker images
+## 2. Pull the Docker images

 Axel's development environment is containerised.

-There are two Dockerfiles.
+There are two images in use.

-The **first** _Dockerfile_ is located at `axel/dependencies.Dockerfile`.
-The image downloads all the dependencies
-and installs them. <br>
-You may build it with `docker build -t dependencies -f dependencies.Dockerfile .`

-The **second** _Dockerfile_ is located at `axel/axel.Dockerfile`.
-The image mounts our source files into the container
-and uses the _dependencies_ image to compile and build the executables.
-You may build it with
-`docker build -t axel -f axel.Dockerfile .`.

-Alternatively, run `scripts/build.sh`.
-The script starts up a container, builds the `main` executable, zips it up,
-and copies the `zip` deployable out of the container into the local directory.
+**1. dependencies** `docker pull craftarc/axel:dependencies`

+- Stores all installed libraries the project uses.

+**2. staging** `docker pull craftarc/axel:staging`

+- An environment that as closely mimics deployment to the real Lambda service as possible.

-## 3. Run tests
+## 3. Build the project

-Axel's backend builds two main executables: `main.cpp` and `sandbox.cpp`.
-For more information on why there are two
+Axel's top-level CMakeLists.txt builds two primary executables: `main.cpp` and `sandbox.cpp`.
+For more information on
+why there are two
 executables, see [The Lambda Execution Environment](#the-lambda-execution-environment).

-Once _axel-backend_ has been built, the image should contain the `main` and `sandbox` binaries in the /app/axel/build
-directory.

-**To package the main executable into a zip**, the format which we use to deploy onto Lambda, run
-`./build.sh`.

-**To run tests**, first start a container using the `axel` image, then execute the `tests` binary from within.
+Along with the two executables, it also builds a testing executable.
+**To build the project**,

+- mount the project root into the container
+- start an interactive shell

 ```
-scripts/build.sh
+docker run -it craftarc/axel:dependencies -v .:/axel
 ```

-**3. Run tests.** <br>
+You should be dropped into `/axel`, where the root directory of the project should be mounted.
+Verify this with `pwd`.

+**To build the tests**, run:

 ```
-./tests
+mkdir -p build    # Make the build directory cmake -B build -S . -G Ninja
 ```

+Wait for compilation to complete.
+The executables should be compiled into `/axel/build`. <br>
+Finally, run the tests: `build/tests`

+All tests should pass.

 # Configuration

 ## Working with the RIE

-The `main` executable is intended to be started by the AWS C++ runtime, which starts polling the hardcoded Lambda
+The `main` executable starts the AWS C++ runtime, which starts polling the hardcoded Lambda
-service endpoint to get
-events.
-We need to mount the RIE before main is run so there _is_ an endpoint to poll in the first place.
+service endpoint to get events.
+We need to mount the RIE before main is run so there _is_ an endpoint to poll in the
+first place.

+Two methods to start the RIE for main to poll against are provided.

+### Mount the RIE into the container

-1. [Download](https://github.com/awslabs/aws-lambda-cpp) the RIE for x86_64 platforms.
+1. [Download](https://github.com/awslabs/aws-lambda-cpp) the RIE for your platform.
-2. Run the following script:
+2. Start a container running the _craftarc/axel:dependencies_ image.
+A standardised start script is provided
+   via `docker compose`:

 ```
-scripts/start_rie.sh
+docker compose up dev
 ```

-In summary, the script:

-1. Mounts the project root into a container started from `dependencies`.
-2. Builds updated executables from the mounted source files.
-These are `main`, `tests` and `sandbox`.
+This mounts the RIE binary and the project root into the container, recompiles Axel's code if there are changes, then
-3. Mounts the RIE into the container and executes the RIE binary, passing the _handler_
+executes the binary, passing in the handler (
-   to it (in this case the `main` executable).

-To _POST_ an event to the RIE, do
+here our _main_ executable) as an argument.

+You may _POST_ something to the container's exposed port to test for a response.

 ```
 curl --location 'http://localhost:9000/2015-03-31/functions/function/invocations' \